microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const accentFillHover: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "accentFillHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillHover_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentFillHoverDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

-// Warning: (ae-internal-missing-underscore) The name "accentFillLarge_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillLarge_DEPRECATED: SwatchFamilyResolver<FillSwatchFamily>;

-// Warning: (ae-internal-missing-underscore) The name "accentFillLargeActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillLargeActive_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "accentFillLargeHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillLargeHover_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "accentFillLargeRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillLargeRest_DEPRECATED: SwatchRecipe;

-// Warning: (ae-internal-missing-underscore) The name "accentFillLargeSelected_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillLargeSelected_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentFillRest: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "accentFillRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillRest_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentFillRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

-// Warning: (ae-internal-missing-underscore) The name "accentFillSelected_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentFillSelected_DEPRECATED: SwatchRecipe;

 // Warning: (ae-forgotten-export) The symbol "accentForeground" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const AccentForeground: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement) => ReturnType<typeof accentForeground>>;

-// Warning: (ae-internal-missing-underscore) The name "accentForeground_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForeground_DEPRECATED: SwatchFamilyResolver;

 // @public (undocumented)
 export const accentForegroundActive: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "accentForegroundActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export const accentForegroundActive_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const accentForegroundActiveDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;